-Organizations become more and more values driven.
-In my organization the published values are integrity, client focus, collaboration and sustainability.
+Organisations become more and more values driven.
+In my organisation the published values are integrity, client focus, collaboration and sustainability.
 Strong values, that need to be nourished and defended.
-HR leaders should be role models that through their behaviors show that they are living the values.
+HR leaders should be role models that through their behaviours show that they are living the values.

 We need people who dare to challenge at the top.
 Group think is observed too often.
 The plans are always ambitious and will result in more growth.
 Nobody wants to be the party pooper.
 Nobody wants to be perceived as a blocker.
 This is where HR can show its independency, and challenge where others choose to be followers.

 Sustainability is still hot.
 HR can play a leading role.
 What can HR do to make the organisation more sustainable?
 Get rid of lease cars.
 Hire people who live close to the office.
 Teach people how to manage virtual meetings in an effective way etc. etc.